natebass/be-local-graph-java-04/README.md

 This project includes Apache Jena for parsing DOAP files.

 It also includes ANTLR for parsing code files.
 It can be ignored.
-It might be useful for parsing GitHub template files.
+It might be useful for parsing GitHub template files and working directory analysis.

 ## Prerequisites